beneath-hq/beneath/docs/quick-starts/read-from-stream.md

 Once you've found a stream, click over to the "API" tab (next to the "Data" tab).
 Here you will find language-specific code snippets that you can easily copy and paste into your code environment.

-If you just want to get started analyzing some data, we recommend you open a [Jupyter](https://jupyter.org/) notebook and try the easy Python reads.
+If you just want to get started analyzing some data, we recommend you open a [Jupyter](https://jupyter.org/) notebook and read an entire stream into a DataFrame.